tbuildssd2022/tbuildssd2022/README.md

 2. Modify syslog client destination
 3. Run in background shell such as screen
 ## Key Python modules
 The application has two custom modules, auth.py and main.py as well as common Flask modules like models.py, __init_py etc.  Flask views related to authentication are contained within auth.py, remaining control functions reside in main.py.
-The tbutility.py module is used extensively for repeatable functions with extensive comments.
+The tbutility.py module is used extensively for repeatable functions, with extensive comments regarding use.